 The author offers a number of books (in Spanish) about library services for indigenous peoples.

 A number of publications are offered in open access, organized under the following topics: oral tradition, indigenous and rural libraries, degrowth and conservation, public libraries, critical and progressive librarianship, weblogs and libraries, Open Access, classification languages, essay and opinion, and other subjects.

 Throughout my career I have acquired extensive experience in the management of traditional knowledge, oral tradition and endangered sounds, and in the design of library services for indigenous societies and other subordinate groups.
-To that activities I add my work with knowledge classification, documentary languages, biological information, semantic web, library and library services design, collection management, critical and social librarianship, decolonization, development of basic (rural, community, school, popular) and mobile libraries, open access, copyright / copyleft, open source in library science (DSpace, Koha, OJS3), non-European history of the book, reading, digital humanities and qualitative research.
-I understand and defend the library as a committed space, of activism and socio-political militancy and of cultural, identity and collective resistance.
+To that activities I add my work with documentary languages, library and library services design, collection management, critical and social librarianship, decolonization, development of basic (rural, community, school, popular) and mobile libraries, open access, copyright / copyleft, open source in library science (DSpace, Koha, OJS3), non-European history of the book, reading, digital humanities and qualitative research.
+I understand and advocate for libraries as committed spaces devoted to activism and socio-political militancy, as well as to cultural, identity and collective resistance.

-I am part of the IFLA Indigenous Affairs section, I work with the UDC Consortium (Universal Decimal Classification), I participate in several editorial committees and digital research and debate spaces, I teach classes and deliver conferences, I write blogs and periodic divulgation columns on topics that interest me, and I continue studying and researching.
+I am part of the IFLA Indigenous Affairs section, I work with the UDC Consortium (Universal Decimal Classification), I participate in several editorial committees and digital research and debate spaces, I teach classes and deliver conferences, I write blogs and periodic divulgation columns on topics of my interest, and I continue studying and researching.

 Beyond libraries, I am a editorial reviewer, translator and designer, a researcher and performer of traditional Latin American music for 25 years, a blogger with 15 years of experience, a wikipedist, an Esperantist, a citizen scientist apprentice, and a builder of puppets and musical instruments.